Acral lentiginous melanoma: Histology

 The main characteristic of acral lentiginous melanoma is continuous proliferation of atypical melanocytes at the dermoepidermal junction.
 Other histological signs of acral lentiginous melanoma include dermal invasion and desmoplasia.
+This invasion usually occurs many years after the initial lesion first appears.

 According to Scolyer et al., ALM "is usually characterized in its earliest recognisable form as single atypical melanocytes scattered along the junctional epidermal layer".

 Treatment

-Therapies for metastatic melanoma include the biologic immunotherapy agents ipilimumab, pembrolizumab, and nivolumab; BRAF inhibitors, such as vemurafenib and dabrafenib; and a MEK inhibitor trametinib.
+The mainstay of treatment of acral lentiginous melanoma is wide local excision.
+If metastatic, biologic immunotherapy agents like ipilimumab, pembrolizumab, and nivolumab; BRAF inhibitors, such as vemurafenib and dabrafenib; or a MEK inhibitor trametinib may be used.